Successes

 Getting green issues on the agenda

-In the 2010, 2014 & 2018 municipal elections, we and our partners hosted a Good Green Town Hall for mayoral candidates and surveyed candidates on green issues.
+In the 2010, 2014 , 2018 & 2022 municipal elections, we and our partners hosted a Mayoral Town Hall, as well as candidate surveys and pledges on environmental and social issues..

 Banning Phosphorous